 All the diving at Loloata is conducted from two 9m aluminum-hulled catamarans, each capable of carrying up to 10 divers and there are a total of 19 accessible dive sites – ranging from nearby Lion Island to PJ’s Passage some 21 nautical miles away.

 Underwater Photography at Loloata

-Loloata tends to promote itself as more of a critter diving location and emphasizes the fairly dependable availability of the very photgenic and quite rare Rhinopias.
-But while it’s true that it is possible to see a Rhinopias or two, plus pygmy seahorses and numerous other critters in Bootless Bay, there are also some great wide-angle photo-opportunities.
+Loloata tends to promote itself as more of a critter diving location and emphasizes the fairly dependable availability of the very photogenic and quite rare Rhinopias.

-While most divers & underwater photographers will probably only spend a few days at Loloata the reality is that you could (and I have, twice…) spend a week diving there – such is the variety of the sites.
+While most divers & underwater photographers will probably only spend a few days there the reality is that you could easily spend a week scuba diving at Loloata Resort, such is the variety of the sites.